Union Army Balloon Corps: Confederate Army's counter

 Because of the effectiveness of the Union Army Balloon Corps, the Confederates felt compelled to incorporate balloons as well.
 Since coke gas was not readily available in Richmond, the first balloons were made of the Montgolfier rigid style: cotton stretched over wood framing and filled with hot smoke from fires made of oil-soaked pine cones.
 They were piloted by Captain John R. Bryan for use at Yorktown.
 Bryan's handlers were poorly experienced, and his balloon began spinning in the air.
 In another incident, one of the handlers became entangled in the ascending tether rope which had to be chopped loose, leaving the captain free-flying over his own Confederate positions whose troops threatened to shoot him down.

-Attempts at making gas-filled silk balloons were hampered by the South's inability to obtain any imports at all.
+Attempts at making gas-filled silk balloons were hampered by the South's inability to obtain any imports.
 They did fashion a balloon from dress silk.
 Evans cites excerpts from Confederate letters that stated their balloons were made from dress-making silk and not dresses themselves.
 As it was put: "... not a single Southern Belle was asked to give up her Sunday best for the cause."
 Eugene Block quotes a letter that Lowe received from Confederate Major General James Longstreet asserting that they were sent out to gather up all the silk dresses to be found to fashion a balloon:

 The silk material balloon used by the Confederates was of a design by Dr. Edward Cheves of Savannah, Georgia.
-Dr. Cheves had the silk material sewn together by seamstresses and then covered the silk material with a varnish made by melting rubber in oil.
+Cheves had the silk material sewn together by seamstresses and then covered the silk material with a varnish made by melting rubber in oil.
 The balloon was filled with a coal gas and launched from a railroad car that its pilot, Edward Porter Alexander, had positioned near the battlefield.
 In late June 1862, Alexander made a few ascents in the balloon and was able to signal his observations of the battlefield to men on the ground using a wigwag system that he had devised.
 The coal gas used in the balloon was only able to keep the balloon aloft for about three to four hours at a time.

 The patchwork silk was given to Lowe, who had no use for it but to cut it up and distribute it to Congress as souvenirs.
 The inflated spheres appeared as multi-colored orbs over Richmond and were piloted by Captain Landon Cheeves.
 The balloon was loaded onto a primitive form of an aircraft carrier, the CSS Teaser.
 Before the first balloon could be used, it was captured by the crew of the USS Maratanza during transportation on the James River.
 A second balloon was put into action in the summer of 1863, when it was blown from its mooring and taken by Union forces and divided up as souvenirs for members of the Federal Congress.
 As the Union Army reduced its use of balloons, so did the Confederates.